 February 6th: Einion Gruffydd will talk (in Welsh) about Radio and Television.

 March 5th: Mary Thomason will tell us the story of John Pryce Jones, a remarkable son of Pencader (in English).

 April 23rd: The Rev Eileen Davies, Gwndwn, will present ‘Here I am’ (in Welsh).

-Meetings are held in Neuadd yr Ysgol, Llanfihangel, and start at 7.30pm.
+The meetings are held in Neuadd yr Ysgol, Llanfihangel, and they start at 7:30pm.
 Admission is £3 which includes refreshments and a raffle.